Top Dentists of Kansas City

 One ongoing humorous (but inherently serious!) sentiment regarding dental checkups notes, “You don’t have to brush all your teeth.
 Just the ones you want to keep!”
 In reality, that is the truth.
 However, good oral health is more than just healthy teeth and gums.
 Your mouth is the gateway to your overall health and well-being, so skipping out on routine dental visits could have a greater impact on your health than you might realize.

 Establishing a regular professional relationship with a dentist is a good idea, but many people put off getting routine check-ups.
 In order to prevent oral health problems, regular dental visits are recommended.
 Unfortunately, more than a third of American adults do not see a visit every year.
 Failure to have routine dental examinations can lead to tooth decay and gum disease.
 Left untreated, cavities and gum disease can lead to tooth loss.
 But more than just helping you maintain a great smile, regular dental visits can alert your dentist to indicators about your overall health and whether or not you might be at risk for chronic disease.
 Research has indicated the health of your mouth mirrors the condition of your body as a whole.
 If your mouth is healthy, more than likely your overall health is good, too.
 However, if you have oral health issues, those may raise a red flag about other things going on in your body.
 Even further, studies have shown good oral health can actually prevent certain diseases from occurring.

-If it has been awhile since you last saw a dentist, now might be a good time to make that appointment.
+If it has been awhile since you last saw a local dentist, now might be a good time to make that appointment.
 You should especially see your dentist right away if you have bleeding gums or gums that have receded from your teeth; if any of your teeth are loose or separating; if you see red or white patches on your gums, tongue or the floor of your mouth; if you have sores in your mouth that fail to heal; if you experience persistent mouth or jaw pain; or if you have any difficulty with chewing or swallowing.